Philip Stoneberg papers, 1843-1916

 V. Personal Memorabilia

 VI.
 Newspaper clippings, time-table for Baltimore and Ohio Railway

 X. Copy of written defense by Jonas and Olof Olsson of the Janssonist beliefs before the Domkapitlet in Uppsala, dated December 11, 1844.

-1. Brief biography
+1. Brief biography and container list

 2. Personal letters, 1869-1910